Howard0401/system-design-cases/invite-code/content.md

      2: activated 6: deactivated 9: suspend',
     `created_at` int(11),
     `updated_at` int(11),
-    `integration_key` dedault '' COMMENT 'using as private key for ECDSA verification request between components', ...
+    `integration_priv_key` dedault '' COMMENT 'encrypted, using as private key for ECDH verification request between components', `current_auth_admin` bigint(20) COMMENT 'a public key of users in admin table, and it can be updated by admin service, or random select an virtual admin user for update..'
+     ...
  )